96boards/documentation/consumer/hikey970/installation/README.md

 ---
-title: Installation for boardname
+title: Installation for HiKey970
 permalink: /documentation/consumer/hikey970/installation/
 ---

 # Installation

-Choose and install an operating system on your Board X. To appropriately follow this installation guide you will need to:
+Choose and install an operating system on your HiKey970.
+To appropriately follow this installation guide you will need to:

 - Choose an installation method
 - Download necessary files